 Excessive noise is classed as over 85db(A).
-As a rough guide where it is necessary to shout over a distance of 1m or less in order to be heard, then the noise level may be excessive.
+As a rough guide where it is necessary to shout up to 1m or less in order to be heard, then the noise level may be excessive.

 To combat noise that cannot be reduced at source, it will be necessary to wear hearing protection.
-This comes in various types from earplugs to ear muffs, it is important to ensure that the level of protection (attention) afforded is sufficient for the hazard.
+This comes in various types from earplugs to earmuffs, it is important to ensure that the level of protection (attention) afforded is enough for the hazard.